 But relationships are not always supportive and nurturing.
 Personalities clash; misunderstandings occur; words get lost in translation; and communication breaks down.
 In the worst of circumstances, relationships can leave us feeling alienated and invalidated.

-For instance, in a soon-to-be-published research article on the topic, my colleagues and I found that the extent to which people felt that their social support systems were validating or invalidating after a stressful life event (i.e., the loss of a loved one) had a tremendous influence on the way they ultimately responded.
+For instance, in a recently published research article on the topic, my colleagues and I found that the extent to which people felt that their social support systems were validating or invalidating after a stressful life event (i.e., the loss of a loved one) had a tremendous influence on the way they ultimately responded.